 An example of an emerging weed is South African Orchid Disa bracteata.
-This species appears capable of rapid spread and may displace many native geophytes.
-Actions to control this species should be prioritised as it is currently spreading within the Offset area.
+This species appears capable of rapid spread and my displace many native geophytes.
+Actions to control this species should be prioritised.

 3.10 Pest animals

 The Catchment and Land Protection Act 1994 requires that Landholders must take all reasonable steps to prevent the spread of - and as far as possible eradicate - established pest animals on their land.
 In addition to this legal duty, the control of declared pest animals including rabbits and other pest herbivores is a requirement of this OMP.